huggingface/exporters/MODELS.md

 **ELECTRA**

 - ❌ ElectraForCausalLM: "AttributeError: 'list' object has no attribute 'val'" in `repeat` op.
+Also, `coreml_config.values_override` doesn't work to set `use_cache` to True for this model.

 Encoder Decoder Models

-**ERNIE**

-- ❌ ErnieForCausalLM: "AttributeError: 'list' object has no attribute 'val'" in `repeat` op.
-Also conversion error on a slicing operation?

 ESM